elijah-potter/blog/posts/a_case_for_procrastination.md

 ### Procrastination

-If you are in university (like I currently am), or any other level of education, it can actually be at beneficial to hold off on doing your homework.
+If you are in university (like I currently am), or any other level of education, it can actually be beneficial to hold off on doing your homework.
 It is not uncommon (at least in my experience) for the project or paper requirements to change at the last minute.
 Some of your peers may choose to complete the project or paper as soon as possible.
 If this is the case, you may benefit from their experience.